PHP 8.1 New Features: A Practical Guide to Enums and Readonly Properties

 }

 The never type helps static analysis tools understand control flow.
-If a function is declared to return never, the code analysis tool knows that any code after a call to that function is unreachable.
-This enables better dead code detection and more accurate static analysis.
+If a function is declared to return never, the analysis tool knows that any code after a call to that function is unreachable.
+This enables better dead code detection and more accurate static analysis across your codebase.

-When a function is declared with never as its return type, the type system also understands that the calling code will not continue past that point.
-This can help identify logic errors where code paths assume execution continues after a function that actually terminates.
+When a function is declared with never as its return type, the calling code will not continue past that point.
+This helps identify logic errors where code paths assume execution continues after a function that actually terminates.

 Array Unpacking with String Keys

 PHP 8.1 resolved a long-standing limitation with the spread operator.
 Previously, array unpacking with string keys produced a parse error.
-PHP 8.1 allows spreading arrays with string keys, making array merging more flexible.
+PHP 8.1 allows spreading arrays with string keys, making array merging more flexible and consistent with how numeric key merging already worked.

 $base = ['name' => 'Original', 'status' => 'active'];